The smelly solvent that may

 DMSO is widely used as a solvent in many organic syntheses and has several important industrial applications including polymer chemistry, pharmaceuticals and agrochemicals.
 It is a dipolar aprotic solvent, and has many similar properties to dimethylformamide (DMF) (see structure right).
 It is often used as the solvent for SN2 syntheses, and in the preparation of organometallics such as ferrocene.
 It is used as a rinsing agent in the electronics industry, and deuterated DMSO-d6 is used as a solvent for NMR spectroscopy.
 It is particularly good for this as it will dissolve a wide range of compounds, and does not interfere with the sample signals excessively.
 DMSO is used in antifreeze and it makes an effective paint stripper, which is safer than many other products such as nitromethane and dichloromethane.
 DMSO is used as a cryoprotectant for protecting human and other biological tissues when frozen for storage.
 DMSO also has several veterinary uses, such as as a liniment for horses, which relieves pain when rubbed onto the muscles.

 According to Stanley Jacob (photo left) more than 40,000 articles on the chemistry of DMSO have appeared in scientific journals.
 11,000 articles have been written on its medical and clinical implications, and in 125 countries throughout the world doctors prescribe it for a variety of ailments, including pain, inflammation, scleroderma, interstitial cystitis, arthritis and elevated intercranial pressure.
-Yet in the US, DMSO has Food and Drug Administration (FDA) approval only for use as a preservative of organs for transplant and for interstitial cystitis, a bladder disease!
+Yet in the US, until 2016 DMSO has Food and Drug Administration (FDA) approval only for use as a preservative of organs for transplant and for interstitial cystitis, a bladder disease!

 After its clinical effects were discovered in 1961 it wasn't long before reporters, the pharmaceutical industry, and patients with a variety of medical complaints jumped on the news.
 However, since DMSO was widely available as a solvent and industrial chemical (rather than as a restricted drug), patients did not need to obtain a doctor's prescription to get hold of it.
 As a result, many patients began to dose themselves, often without knowing about the correct dosage or potential side-effects.
 As a result of these uncontrolled treatments, the FDA was unable to confirm that its experimentation and use were safe.
 The mainstream medical community became soured, and DMSO has been tainted with a bad reputation ever since.